2017 Sydney Seaplanes DHC-2 crash: Victims

-The Canadian-Australian pilot and five British tourists – Richard Cousins, 58, CEO of British foodservice company Compass Group, his two sons, his fiancée and her daughter – were killed in the crash.
+The Canadian-Australian pilot, Gareth Morgan (44) and five British tourists – Richard Cousins (58), CEO of British foodservice company Compass Group, his two sons, his fiancée and her daughter – were killed in the crash.

 Investigation

 The Australian Transport Safety Bureau (ATSB) opened an investigation into the accident.
 Most of the wreckage of the aircraft was raised on 4 January 2018.
 The intermediate report, published on 31 January 2018, indicated that the aircraft was found to have followed a differing flight path from the usual, and had failed to climb to the necessary altitude needed to fly over the surrounding terrain.
 It also indicated that the preliminary examination of aircraft flight control surfaces and controls seemed in sound order and expected positions, and that the engine sounded normal to witnesses on the ground.
 The aircraft landed inverted and all six on board suffered fatal injuries.

-On 28 January 2021, the ATSB released a final report to the accident, which concluded that the pilot and passengers had higher than normal levels of carboxyhaemoglobin in their blood.
-Additionally, several pre-existing cracks in the exhaust collector ring, very likely released exhaust gas into the engine/accessory bay, very likely entered the cabin through holes in the main firewall where three bolts were missing from the magneto access panels.
+On 28 January 2021, the ATSB released a final report into the accident, which concluded that the pilot and passengers had higher than normal levels of carboxyhaemoglobin in their blood.
+Additionally, several pre-existing cracks in the exhaust collector ring very likely released exhaust gas into the engine/accessory bay; gas very likely entered the cabin through holes in the main firewall where three bolts were missing from the magneto access panels.
 The aircraft was fitted with a disposable CO detector, but CO detectors of its kind have been widely deemed unreliable.

 The operators of the aircraft have implemented changes to the aircraft's system of maintenance, which include: